It’s tough for parents to enforce rules when kids throw a tantrum. But find out the one big reason parents should stand their ground.

-It is not a great thing to win every argument when you are three or four years old.
-Not only does that mean that your tantrums are more powerful than your parents, it also raises the frightening prospect that there is no one stronger to protect you.
+“It is not a great thing to win every argument when you are three or four years old.
+Not only does that mean that your tantrums are more powerful than your parents, it also raises the frightening prospect that no one stronger can protect you.
 For parents, this means that you can’t afford to crumple every time your child raises his voice.
-Do not give in to his every last whim.
+Do not give in to his every last whim.”

 Tantrums in themselves are scary enough.
 Now imagine feeling like no one—not even your parents—can put a stop to them.

 When you stand your ground, your kids also know they don’t bear the power to make big decisions.
 The prospect of having so much power can seem terrifying.
 They thrive under the leadership of responsible adults.
 Not to have free reign to make choices beyond their capabilities.
 Encourage them to explore and assert themselves, but within the boundaries you’ve established.